sergbondckua/GeekHub/HT_2/README.md

+## Home-Task #2
-1. Write a script which accepts a sequence of comma-separated numbers from user and generates a list and a tuple with those numbers.
+2. Write a script which accepts a sequence of comma-separated numbers from user and generates a list and a tuple with those numbers.
 2. Write a script which accepts two sequences of comma-separated colors from user.
 Then print out a set containing all the colors from color_list_1 which are not present in color_list_2.
 3. Write a script which accepts a number from user and print out a sum of the first number positive integers.
 4. Write a script which accepts a number from user and then number times asks user for string input.
 At the end script must print out result of concatenating all number strings.